williamjseim/Automechanic_App/Documentation/JsonWebToken.md

 #### Renewal Middleware use

-the middleware check if the jwt token's life span is less than half and if the renewal token is valid, if both are true it sends a header with a new token
+the middleware checks if the jwt token's life span is less than half and if the renewal token is valid, if both are true it sends a header with a new token

 #### Renewal Middleware class